Political globalization

-The Flag of the United Nations flying at United Nations Plaza in the Civic Center, San Francisco, California.
+The Flag of the United Nations at United Nations Plaza.
 The UN is one of the key organizations in the process of the political globalization.

 Political globalization is the growth of the worldwide political system, both in size and complexity.
 That system includes national governments, their governmental and intergovernmental organizations as well as government-independent elements of global civil society such as international non-governmental organizations and social movement organizations.
 One of the key aspects of political globalization is the declining importance of the nation-state and the rise of other actors on the political scene.
 The creation and existence of the United Nations is called one of the classic examples of political globalization.

 Political globalization is one of the three main dimensions of globalization commonly found in academic literature, with the two other being economic globalization and cultural globalization.

 Definitions

 William R. Thompson has defined it as "the expansion of a global political system, and its institutions, in which inter-regional transactions (including, but certainly not limited to trade) are managed".
 Valentine M. Moghadam defined it as "an increasing trend toward multilateralism (in which the United Nations plays a key role), to an emerging 'transnational state apparatus,' and toward the emergence of national and international nongovernmental organizations that act as watchdogs over governments and have increased their activities and influence".
 Manfred B. Steger in turn wrote that it "refers to the intensification and expansion of political interrelations across the globe".
 The longer definition by Colin Crouch goes as follows: "Political globalization refers to the growing power of institutions of global governance such as the World Bank, the International Monetary Fund (IMF) and the World Trade Organization (WTO).
 But it also refers to the spread and influence of international non-governmental organizations, social movement organizations and transnational advocacy networks operating across borders and constituting a kind of global civil society."
 Finally, Gerard Delanty and Chris Rumford define it as "a tension between three processes which interact to produce the complex field of global politics: global geopolitics, global normative culture and polycentric networks."
 The book World Federalist Manifesto, Guide to Political Globalization defines political globalization as "the creation of a system of global governance that regulates relationships among nations and guarantees the rights arising from social and economic globalization."